x

 Note that if you think or feel you may have anxiety or depression or are struggling with Lexapro withdrawal, it is essential to reach out for help.

 Eleanor Health is here to support you with services like virtual therapy from the comfort of your own home, which is convenient for your schedule.
-We are currently located in Florida, Louisiana, Massachusetts, North Carolina, New Jersey, Ohio, Texas, and Washington.
+We are currently located in Louisiana, Massachusetts, North Carolina, New Jersey, Ohio, Texas, and Washington.
 Get in touch with us today.

 Steve North, MD